 International Air Freight Shipping: Definition

 Air cargo is used by global importers and exporters when they need to get goods somewhere rapidly and reliably.
-While 90% of everything is shipped by ocean, air connects the world faster, cutting China-US freight shipping time from 20-30 days by ocean to only 3 days by air cargo.
+While 90% of everything is shipped by ocean freight, air freight connects the world faster, cutting China-US freight shipping time from 20-30 days by ocean to only 3 days by air cargo.

 International air freight and express freight shipments are not the same thing.
 Express freight is typically handled by one company (like DHL, UPS or FedEx) that handles the entire shipment lifecycle, with shipping from door to door in under five days.
 These shipments are usually smaller (less than one cubic meter and 200 kilograms) than air freight.
 International air freight shipments can be significantly larger and may move across multiple carriers during shipment.
 As a matter of fact, the largest cargo airplane, the Anatov 225 – can hold an entire train.

 - Speed – Think five days from a factory in China to a warehouse in the United States.
 Airplanes are about 30 times faster than ocean liners.
 Passenger jets cruise at 575 mph, while slow-steaming ocean liners move at 16-18 mph.
+Use this transit time calculator, based on data from real recent shipments, to get estimates of transit times.
 In general numbers, air freight is usually 5X the price of trucking and 16X the price of ocean freight, according to the World Bank.

 - Reliability – People are pickier than packages, which has encouraged the freight market to develop more dependable freight services, and combined with better air freight data movement, shipping by air provides better air freight tracking and the knowledge that your goods will get to the right place at the right time.